kctan/python_jan2026/README.md

-# Introductory Programming Using Python (Dec 2025)
+# Introductory Programming Using Python (Jan 2026)

 Course materials are contained in this repository